Filter by Suburb

 Rosella’s

-It’s the good time, slightly fancy Australiana bar of your dreams and it is perfectly at home in Burleigh Heads.
-Rosella’s very quickly became a firm local favourite when it opened last year and with both a drinks and food menu made up entirely of Australian produce, we are in love.
-There are cocktails made with Nutri Grain, some of the tastiest toasties around and all the very best Aussie beers.
+It’s the good time, slightly fancy Australiana bar of your dreams, and it is perfectly at home in Burleigh Heads.
+Rosella’s is a local haunt that’s been a firm favourite since its opening.
+With both a drinks and a food menu made entirely of Australian produce, we are in heaven.
+They’ve got cocktails inspired by Fantales, Blinky Bill and Bondi Beach, all the very best Aussie beers and some of the tastiest eats to pair.
 It’s refined, beautifully decked out and created by a couple of absolute legends.
 Love.

 Where: 6/1734 Gold Coast Highway, Burleigh Heads